privilegeescalation/.org/content/apply.md

 You should also have a good idea of what you need, why you can't get it, and what you would do if you were given it.

+There is no shame in applying.
+I ([Kris Nóva](/kris-nova)) am a Principal Software Engineer at a publicly traded company.
+I created this foundation because I would have used it.
+All transgender people are afflicted by an absense of care -- regardless of status.

 {{< apply >}}